|diffs||Diff algorithms (as a separated crate)||on November 29, 2018|

 We welcome contributions, even if you understand nothing of patch theory.
-Currently, the main areas where Pijul needs improvements are:
+See the discussions in this repository to find tasks to do.

 The first step towards contributing is to clone the repositories.
 Pijul depends on a number of packages maintained by the same team, the two largest ones being Sanakirja and Thrussh.
 Here is how to build and install the pijul repositories: